JJLongoria/aura-helper-package-generator/README.md

     console.log(packageFromJSONObjectResult);        // [rootPath]/path/to/json/package.xml
 ---
 ## [**createBeforeDeployDestructive(metadataOrPath, outputFolder, options)**](#createbeforedeploydestructivemetadataorpath-outputfolder-options)
 Method to create a before deploy destructive file with the selected Metadata JSON file or Metadata JSON Object.
-See [Metadata JSON Format](#metadata-file) section to understand the JSON Metadata File.
+See [Metadata JSON Format](#metadata-file) section to understand the JSON Metadata Format

 ### **Parameters:**
   - **metadataOrPath**: Metadata JSON file or Metadata JSON object to create the destructive file.